 - Coat each side of the catfish liberally with blackening seasoning, about 1 teaspoon for each side of the filet.
 You can use more or less depending on preference.

-- Lightly brush the grill with olive oil and grill filets for 5-7 minutes per side, or until white and starting to flake (The olive oil prevents the fish from sticking and breaking apart).
+- Lightly brush the grill with olive oil (affiliate) and grill filets for 5-7 minutes per side, or until white and starting to flake (The olive oil (affiliate) prevents the fish from sticking and breaking apart).